 ommission into our world: “God authorized and commanded Me to commission you: Go out and train everyone you meet, far and near, in this way of life, marking them by baptism in the threefold name: Father, Son, and Holy Spirit.
 Then instruct them in the practice of all I have commanded you.
 I’ll be with you as you do this, day after day after day, right up to the end of the age.”
 Matthew 28: 18-20 (MsgB)

-Here at The Contemplative Activist, our desire is to encourage pastors, church leaders, and laypeople alike to step out of the 3-B traffic, where (B)uildings, (B)ucks, and (B)utts in the seats define our ministry success, and re-align ourselves with these life-giving 3-C’s.
-We invite you to join us in that journey (read more)!
+Here at The Contemplative Activist, our desire is to encourage you to step out of the 3-B traffic, where (B)uildings, (B)ucks, and (B)utts in the seats define ministry success, and re-align yourself with these life-giving 3-C’s and by entering into the world of Christ-centered contemplative activism.

 Henri Nouwen, in his book A Spirituality of Living, discusses, in length, these three life-giving spiritual disciplines found in the balanced life and ministry of Jesus…